-In order to be eligible for support under the program, clients must be Tsawwassen Members, or they must be aboriginal persons ordinarily resident on Tsawwassen Lands or in the surrounding area.
+- 3.1.1.
+In order to be eligible for support under the program, clients must be Tsawwassen Members, or they must be aboriginal persons ordinarily resident on Tsawwassen Lands or in the surrounding area. - 3.1.2.
 Subject to section 3.1.3, Clients are only eligible for funding under this program for expenses or categories of expenses that are not already covered by other funding from other programs, whether provided through TFN or other governments or entities.
 For example, a client who is receiving living expenses through TFN's Post-Secondary Education program is not eligible for living expenses under this program.
-However, a client could receive living expenses under the Post-Secondary Education policy and tuition support under this policy, as long as the total amount of funding for any client in any year toward employment and training does not exceed \$45,000, and as long as the funding falls within the limits established in section 4.9 [Years of Support] of TFN's PSE policy, and section 3.4 [Years of Support] of this policy.

-Any scholarships or bursaries a client is awarded from outside agencies is not considered other funding for the purposes of section 3.1.2, and will be over and above the funding TFN provides.
-The Employment and Skills Development department will assist clients to identify and apply for bursaries and scholarships provided by outside agencies.

-The Employment and Skills Development department is responsible for determining whether an applicant is eligible for funding pursuant to this policy.
-A client may appeal eligibility and other administrative decisions made by the TFN Employment and Training Coordinator or the Manger of Education and Skills Development to the Chief Administrative Officer.
+However, a client could receive living expenses under the Post-Secondary Education Policy (the "PSE Policy") and tuition support under this policy, as long as the total amount of funding for any client in any year toward employment and training does not exceed \$45,000, and as long as the funding falls within the limits established in section 4.9 [Years of Support] of the PSE policy, and section 3.4 [Years of Support] of this policy. - 3.1.3.
+Any scholarships or bursaries a client is awarded from outside agencies is not considered other funding for the purposes of section 3 .1.2, and will be over and above the funding TFN provides.
+The Education and Skills Development department will assist clients to identify and apply for bursaries and scholarships provided by outside agencies. - 3.1.4.
+The Education and Skills Development department is responsible for determining whether an applicant is eligible for funding pursuant to this policy.
+A client may appeal eligibility and other administrative decisions made by the TFN Employment and Training Coordinator or the Manger of Education and Skills Development to the Chief Administrative Officer